KristaRutz/find-a-doctor/README.md

 # Find-a-Doc Application

-#### An application where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in Seattle who can treat their medical issue, hosted on [GitHub Pages](https://kristarutz.github.io/find-a-doctor/)
+#### An application where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in Seattle who can treat their medical issue.

 ### _By **Krista Rutz**.
 Last updated February 14, 2020_

 ## Description

-This JavaScript application allows the user to convert time in Earth years to years on other planets, based on the speed of each planet's orbit of the sun in Earth years.
+This JavaScript application allows the user to search the BetterDoctor database to receive 10 doctors related to their search inputs.

 ## Installation / Set-up